 Again, this doesn’t work flawlessly.
 There are lots of days when I just don’t do what I wanted to do.
 Sometimes there are even months when I just don’t really get done what I wanted to do.
 The point is to have a practice that I can return to.
 A way to refocus and not have to reinvent the wheel.
 There are a lot of ways to do this, and I encourage you experiment until you find one that works for you.
 And then tell me all about it.

-How will you add more wonder to your life in 2022?
+How will you add more wonder to your life?

-What would you like to do with your 2022?
+What would you like to do with your wonderful life?
 Let me know in the comments!